Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 Patience and Perseverance

-Finally, a lot of patience and perseverance are needed during the transcription process, especially in transcribing foreign language voice.
+Finally, a lot of patience and perseverance are needed during the transcription process, especially in transcribing foreign language voices.
 In many ways, producing an excellent coherent transcript is like putting a puzzle together.
 Some words and ideas you will hear and understand immediately.
-Other words will have no meaning to you, and at the worst, there will be missing words that you can't hear and understand due to extremely accented speech.
+Other words will have no meaning to you, and at worst, there will be missing words that you can't hear and understand due to extremely accented speech.
 Based on seeing the whole picture first and educated guesses, it is necessary to put everything together just like the pieces of a jigsaw puzzle.
 This can be a very frustrating process, and it demands much patience and perseverance on the part of the transcriber.

 The Voice Language Analysis Process

 Voice language analysis entails listening to a recorded speech, transcribing it into its written form, and then translating the written form into English or some other language.
 In this article, I will go into the mechanics of transcription and leave the art of translation to another article.
 In voice language analysis, the following procedure is usually followed by a good transcriber: